 The SART Patient Predictor is based on nearly 500,000 cycles of therapy to more than 320,000 people throughout the United States since 2006.
 This calculator is meant to help you understand your chances of having a live birth, based on your personal situation.
 The answers to the following questions influence the likelihood that the IVF treatment will be successful.
 The calculations from this Patient Predictor assume that you have not had prior IVF treatment and are using fresh embryos.
 Predicted live birth rates are also provided based on the information entered.

 A more detailed explanation of the factors playing a role in IVF success are found here.

-With IVF, a fresh or frozen embryo can be transferred into the woman’ s uterus.
+With IVF, a fresh or frozen embryo can be transferred into the uterus.
 With a fresh embryo transfer, fresh eggs are immediately combined with sperm and implanted into the patient’s womb so pregnancy can begin.
 With a frozen embryo transfer, the fresh egg and sperm are combined to form an embryo which is then frozen after a number of days to be transplanted into the uterus at a later date.
-Women who desire genetic testing of the embryo undergo frozen embryo transfers, but more and more women are doing frozen embryo transfers in general.
+Patients who desire genetic testing of the embryo undergo frozen embryo transfers, but more and more patients are doing frozen embryo transfers in general.

 When going through an IVF cycle, knowing what to expect and how to prepare for your egg retrieval is very important.
 Being prepared for the actual retrieval day is just as important as what you need to do leading up to the day of egg retrieval.
 Being prepared and informed can reduces the stress and anxiety of that very important day.

-To learn more about how to prepare for an egg retrieval and that to expect on retrieval day click here.
+To learn more about how to prepare for an egg retrieval and what to expect on retrieval day click here.